f3k-tech/helm/charts/akaunting/README.md

 - **Purpose**: Facilitates application upgrades by downloading and overwriting the application files.
 - **Behavior**:
   - When set to `true`, downloads the Akaunting application zip file and extracts it to `/var/www/html`.
-  - It can remain `true` if frequent updates are required, but this will re-download the files every time the pod starts.
+  - It can technically remain `true`, but this will re-download the files every time the pod starts.
 Therefore, it is recommended to set it to `true` only during installation and upgrades.

 #### `AKAUNTING_SETUP`

 - **Purpose**: Triggers initial application setup.
 - **Behavior**:
   - When set to `true`, it initializes the project by setting up the necessary files and (database) configurations.
 This should only be enabled during the first run to initialize the application.
-This should only be enabled on the first run to initialize the application.
   - It is important to set this to `false` after the first successful deployment to avoid errors.

 #### Examples